vburckhardt/markdown-llm-corrector/samples/doc_corrected.md

 {: #ra-ocp-next-steps}

-If you plan to use OpenShift, explore a more detailed view of the [VPC reference architecture with OpenShift](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-detailed-openshift).
+If you plan to use {{site.data.keyword.openshiftlong_notm}}, explore a more detailed view of the [VPC reference architecture with {{site.data.keyword.openshiftshort}}](/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-detailed-openshift).